MetaMask/SIPs/SIPS/sip-22.md

 ### Using Deep Links

-A Snap can currently use navigation from within the snaps ui `Link` component.
-In the future, a SIP will be drafted to allow for programmatic navigation with another RPC method.
+A Snap will be able to navigate to these links using the [SIP-7](https://github.com/MetaMask/SIPs/blob/main/SIPS/sip-7.md) `Link` component.

 ## Copyright